UIM-Community/Perl-SDK/nimCI.md

 QoS messages are bound to the CI and the Metric for the specific monitoring point the message is generated for.

+## Warnings

+CI Method only work when the script is triggered as a probe package.
+Running a method with the shell terminal will not work !

 ## API

 #### ciOpenRemoteDevice(szType, szName, szHost) -> hCI